dimplefrancis/Waste-Cost-Prediction/README.md

 - The model demonstrates strong potential for accurate waste cost predictions in manufacturing processes.
 - It can be a valuable tool for identifying factors that contribute most to waste costs, enabling targeted process improvements.
 - The consistent performance across cross-validation folds indicates good generalization to unseen data.

+🔧 Configuration
+You can adjust various parameters of the model and data processing in the config.py file, including:

+Data file paths
+Missing value handling strategies
+Feature engineering parameters
+Model hyperparameters
+Logging settings

+🐛 Error Handling
+The project implements comprehensive error handling and logging.
+Errors are categorized into DataError and ModelError, and all functions are decorated with an error_handler that logs any exceptions.

 📝 License
 This project is MIT licensed.